smathot/pythontutorials/content/pages/iterables.md

 ### Best-selling artists

-Define a `artists` `dict` with the names of the [four best-selling music artists](https://en.wikipedia.org/wiki/List_of_best-selling_music_artists) as keys, and their claimed sales as values:
+Define an `artists` `dict` with the names of the [four best-selling music artists](https://en.wikipedia.org/wiki/List_of_best-selling_music_artists) as keys, and their claimed sales as values:

 1. The Beatles with 600 million sales
 2. Elvis Presley with 600 million sales
 3. Michael Jackson with 350 million sales
 4. Madonna with 300 million sales

-Then ask the user to enter the name of an artists.
-Look up the number of sales of the artist, falling back to 'unknown' if the artists is not in the `dict`, and print out the result.
+Then ask the user to enter the name of an artist.
+Look up the number of sales of this artist, falling back to 'unknown' if the artists is not in the `dict`, and print out the result.

 </div>